-Like the Holiday Inn ads where hotel guests use a good night’s sleep to address problems outside their purview, Kobe Bryant, who turned 41 today, is riding the wave of confidence gained from a Hall-of-Fame-caliber basketball career to tackle new challenges.
+Like the Holiday Inn ads where hotel guests use a good night’s sleep to address problems outside their purview, Kobe Bryant, who turned 41 in August, is riding the wave of confidence gained from a Hall-of-Fame-caliber basketball career to tackle new challenges.

 KOBE PLAYS BEETHOVEN

 First up, learning how to play a classical piano piece by ear.
 Bryant looped Beethoven’s famed “Moonlight Sonata” on his iPhone while he picked out the melody note-by-note on a keyboard.

 Bryant performed the sonata for his wife Vanessa to celebrate their 15th wedding anniversary.
 If their marriage lasts another 15 years, don’t be surprised if Bryant goes on to master Nikolai Rimsky-Korsakov’s notoriously difficult “Flight of the Bumblebee.”

 Bryant is no newcomer to the world of music.
 In high school he was part of a rap crew known as CHEIZAW (Canon Homo Sapiens Eclectic Iconic Zaibatsu Abstract Words).
 Later, as a young star for the Los Angeles Lakers, he spent a summer back east working on his rap skills at Manhattan’s Hit Factory.
 Signed by Sony, Bryant performed competently when given the opportunity to record a verse on a remix of Brian McKnight’s “Hold Me.”